Nivolumab (Opdivo®) is used to treat:

 Muscle and joint pain

-This treatment can cause sore or weak muscles and stiff, sore or swollen joints.
-Contact your doctor straight away if you have any of these symptoms during treatment or after it finishes:
+This treatment can cause sore or weak muscles.
+Your joints may also be stiff, sore or swollen.
+Contact your doctor if you have any of these symptoms during treatment or after it finishes:

 - new aches or pains